Skip to code content (skip section selection)

 When an excavation is made to install, remove, or abandon a pole or a structure which forms a portion of the finished surface of a sidewalk or concrete driveway, in lieu of the placement of temporary resurfacing, the person or department of the City making the excavation may permanently restore the surface of the sidewalk or driveway to the nearest scoring line of the square or squares of which the pole does or did occupy or the structure forms or did form a portion of the finished surface.
 Restoration shall be made by removing and replacing the entire portion of the walk or driveway between the nearest scoring lines.
 Restoration beyond the nearest scoring shall be required when necessary to transition an ADA compliant sidewalk to non-ADA compliant sidewalk.
 The surface of an alley may be similarly restored when the purpose of the excavation therein is the installation, relocation, or removal of a pole or pole anchor.
 Construction of the walk, driveway, or alley surface shall be done in accordance with the current Standard Specifications for Public Works Construction.

-(n) Responsibility and Warranty of Work.
+(o) Responsibility and Warranty of Work.
 (Added by Ord.
-No. 186,854, Eff.
-1/14/21.)
-Unless otherwise provided by permit or franchise, the permittee shall be responsible for the integrity of all work authorized or required pursuant to an excavation permit under Section 62.02 throughout the course of such work and through and including a period of five years following the request for final inspection after completion of the work.
+No. 187,666, Eff.
+12/19/22.)
+Unless otherwise provided by the written terms of a permit or franchise, the permittee shall be responsible for the integrity of all work authorized or required pursuant to an excavation permit under Section 62.02 throughout the course of such work and throughout and including a period of five years following the request for final inspection after completion of the work.
 Any subsequent request for final inspection shall restart the five-year warranty.
+It shall be unlawful for a permittee to fail to complete a warranty repair within the time period specified by the Board or its designee, not to exceed six months.
+A violation of this subsection is subject to an administrative fine as specified in Section 62.61(f).

 Any person, including any City Department or Proprietary Department, performing work without a permit under Section 62.02, or who fails to request a final inspection, shall be responsible for the integrity of such work for the lifetime of the work.